kevingeo971/Video-Compression-Using-Deep-Learning-/README.md

 # Note from the authors:
-This project repo has been retired, however, for the purposes of the Code Review this is still the code that would be reviewed.
-The instructors Joy Arulraj and TA Jaeho Bang are aware of the project pivot accordingly.
+This project repo has been retired, please refer to the Eva_Compression Directory for recent project work

 # Team Contributions